Munster Football Association: History

+In 1929, the Munster FA acquired Turners Cross after GAA club Nemo Rangers were forced to close the ground due to costs.
+In order to provide a long-term home for the MFA and Cork soccer, the FAI negotiated a 98-year lease on Turners Cross with the land's owner Helena O'Sullivan.

+In February 2025, the Munster FA redesigned their crest.

 Representative games

 Munster began playing representative games in as early as 1905.
 In that year they played an Ulster XI in Cork, losing 3-1.
 A combined Leinster & Munster team finished as runners up in the 2011 UEFA Regions' Cup.
 They lost 2–1 to a team representing the Braga Football Association.